-Properties that did not exist or which have been altered since 1 April 1991 are assessed as though they were in existence on that date.
+Properties that did not exist or which have been altered since 1 April 1991 are assessed as though they existed on that date.

-- We estimate how much is needed for Council Services for the year.
-We have to try to ensure that our level of expenditure is acceptable to Central Government and will not result in the Council being designated for capping.
+- We estimate how much is needed to pay for Council services for the year.
+We have to try to ensure that our level of expenditure is acceptable to Central Government.

 - We add in the amount we are required to collect for the Greater London Authority.

-- We deduct income received from revenue support grant (the general grant from Central Government), our share of the national business rates and take account of any penalties under the Council Tax Subsidy Limitation Rules and over or under collection of last year's tax.
+- We deduct income received from the revenue support grant (the general grant from central government), our share of the national business rates and take account of any penalties under the Council Tax Subsidy Limitation Rules and over or under collection of last year's tax.